Oregon women hold South Dakota to 9 1st-half points, cruise

 Hannah Sjerven scored 18 points and grabbed 12 rebounds for the Summit League champion Coyotes (19-6).
 Liv Korngable added 15 points for the Coyotes, who were in their fourth NCAA Tournament.

-Oregon made quick work of this one, not looking at all like a team that had lost five of its last six games and was without point guard Te-Hina Paopao, who suffered a foot injury late in the regular season.
-The Coyotes made their first two shots before Prince and Sabally both made two baskets and a Boley 3-pointer capped an 11-0 run for a 13-4 lead.
+Oregon made quick work of this one, The Coyotes made their first two shots before Prince and Sabally both made two baskets and a Boley 3-pointer capped an 11-0 run for a 13-4 lead.

 After Korngable scored at the 4:15 mark of the first quarter, the Coyotes missed their next 25 field goals.
 And after Sjerven made two free throws a minute later, they didn’t score again until she made another free throw four seconds before the half.